tridactyl/tridactyl/readme.md

 `searchsetkeyword esa http://www.esa.int/esasearch?q=`

-- How can I import/export settings, and does Tridactyl use an external configuration file just like Vimperator?
+- Can I import/export settings, and does Tridactyl use an external configuration file just like Vimperator?

 Sort of: if you do `set storageloc local`, a JSON file will appear at `<your firefox profile>\browser-extension-data\tridactyl.vim@cmcaine.co.uk\storage.js`.
 You can find you profile folder by going to `about:support`.

-You can edit this file to your hearts content.
+You can edit this file to your heart's content.
 A more traditional rc file is planned but will require a native messenger.
 For more information, see issue #79.

 - How can I bind to modifiers?